 How much do I have to spend on a platform?

 You may have your business plan fully prepared and ready to go, but you have to make sure that your budget allows you to afford an ecommerce platform that you can utilise.
 It may be easy to say, “well that’s the cheapest so I’ll just choose that one.” but that may do more harm than good as the package you buy for £10 per month could have none of the features you need for your business, you may then need to upgrade to the deal which does meet your requirements – which ends up being £60 per month.
-Do your research and decide which is best for you and your plans.
+Do your research and decide which is the best ecommerce platform for you and your plans.

 How much do I know about web design?